uf2020/ccxt/Checklist.md

   - What parameters do you want for control?
   - Do you want it to have a rich end-user GUI?
   - Do you need sophisticated interactive charts?
+  - What kind of reporting do you need apart from a standard log of trades?
+  - Do you need the bot to interact with other software for additional market data, charts, etc?

 # Testing